ArtPoon/slides/markdown/toronto2024.md

 ---

-# We need a stricter definition of clusters in trees
+# We need to define cluster growth in trees

 ![](/img/simplified-cluex.png)